rhoffsch42/DualUniverse-public/safe_travel_infos/README.md

 ![STI](https://i.imgur.com/MVowrLb.png)

 This matrice is a quick representation of all distances from travel routes.
+Tiles will be red, orange or yellow if the distance is inferior to 2, 4 or 6 su respectively.
 You can hover tiles for more details:

 ![STI](https://i.imgur.com/U74DtkU.png)